BromeRST/find-gotchi/scripts/userBalances/README.md

 - Detects differences in balances and values
 - Exports results to a JSON file
 - Prints progress logs for each batch of requests
+- Uses **chalk** and emoji to colorize output for better readability

 ## Folder Structure